Back

 Activity diagrams

 Activity diagrams, like use case diagrams, describe user behavior during interaction with the system.
 But they are more specific — they show the order of actions for one goal.
-For example, to sign up in the app, you enter your email, create a password, receive a confirmation letter, click the link in the letter.
+For example, to sign up for the app, you enter your email, create a password, receive a confirmation letter, and click the link in the letter.
 Activity diagrams are vital when you design software because:

 • they are essential for UI since workflows affect the app screen order,